At Emerald, we are committed to equality, diversity and inclusion and are focussed on creating a balanced

 Data is a key focus for Emerald, as we know it is only through understanding the makeup of our business that we are able to identify areas for improvement and celebrate our progress.

 Whilst we are pleased with the response to date, we recognise we have a way to go to ensure that our data genuinely reflects our people.
-We continue to strive to more accurately report on the percentage of colleagues sharing a disability.
+We continue to strive to more accurately report on the percentage of colleagues sharing a disability, and as of 2026 have set a target of 100% completion.

 Our mental health & wellbeing

-- Wellbeing initiatives planned throughout the year, with an array of workshops aligned to national awareness days designed to support mental and physical health.
+- Wellbeing initiatives planned throughout the year, with an array of workshops including yoga, meditation and breathwork designed to support mental and physical health.

 - Dedicated and personalised mental health support available through the Employee Assistance Programme.